spsforks/QB64-Wiki/_TITLE.md

 ## Example(s)

-*Example 1:* How to create the window title bar.
+How to create the window title bar.

 ```vb